Threats that Link has faced among several games.

 - Dishing Out Dirt: They tend to spit rocks.

-- The Water Toadpoli, a tadpole, in Twilight Princess fulfills the exact same role as the Octoroks from Ocarina of Time and Majora's Mask.
-It even has similar eyes.
+- The Toadpoli enemies in Twilight Princess fulfill the exact same role as the Octoroks from Ocarina of Time and Majora's Mask.
+They even have similar eyes.

 - Octoroks themselves fight like Deku Scrubs in Skyward Sword.